prithivika2007/MediChain/Desktop/Prithivika Projects/Medichain App/README.md

 6. The dashboard shows the alert; the supply chain page now blocks transfers for that batch.

 "Reset demo data" on the dashboard starts again.
 Set `VITE_MOCK_LATENCY=0` in `.env` for instant responses.

-## Handing over to the backend developer
-Send them the whole project and tell them to start with `API_CONTRACT.md`.
-It lists every endpoint, the JSON shapes, the verification and supply chain rules, who may call what, and a checklist.
-They do not need to read the screens.

 ## Notes
 - Camera scanning works on `localhost` (laptop webcam).
 Phones need https for the camera; typing the Pack ID always works.